 Ground testing of solar arrays at high voltages can determine potential charging issues that need to be addressed prior to launch.
 Testing should include corona discharge and hypervelocity testing, yet standardized testing procedures currently do not exist.
 Terrestrial test IEC 343 is the only basis on which guidelines can be determined for a corona test.
-Initial long-term ground tests of Stretched Lens Array photovoltaic circuit samples have been performed with samples at very high voltage (2,000-5,000 VDC) under water which crudely simulates space plasma.
-The objective of this test is to generate a voltage endurance curve, i.e., time-to-failure versus voltage stress (V/micron across the insulation layers).
-However, this test poorly simulates the space environment.
-Long-term corona testing under a vacuum and plasma is being developed with help from NASA-MSFC engineers but many factors need to be considered including electrons and protons, DC, AC, frequency, voltage, etc. Auburn University has been working to design a new long-life corona test for the space industry to determine the lifetime of solar array designs under high voltage stress in the space environment.
+Initial ground tests were performed with samples at high voltage under water.
+However, this may not be appropriate to space.
+Corona testing under a vacuum and plasma is being developed with help from NASA-MSFC engineers but many factors need to be considered including electrons and protons, DC verses AC, frequency, voltage, etc. Auburn University has been working to design a new long life corona test for the space industry to determine the lifetime of solar array designs under high voltage stress in the space environment.
 Exposed solar arrays can collect large currents from the space plasma.
 Corona testing will detect the emergence of small defects in the insulation system that occur due to the voltage stress across the insulation layer(s) which could subsequently lead to catastrophic failure.